Wprost: History

+In 2012, according to the Institute of Media Monitoring (IMM), the magazine was the most cited weekly by other media outlets in Poland as well as among the most cited of all media published in the country.

+On 30 March 2020, the last printed edition of the magazine was published and currently it is only available in digital form.

+Wprost had a circulation of 218,000 copies in 2001–02.
+The circulation of the magazine was 102,987 in 2010 and 115,645 copies in 2011.
+The print and e-edition circulation of the weekly was 130,136 in August 2014.

+Major supplements and activities

+Since 1990, the magazine has been publishing its annual list of the richest people in Poland and since 1991 it has been awarding the Wprost Magazine Person of the Year title.

+Each month the weekly provides an English-language supplement, WiK English Edition, which focuses on concerts, exhibitions, and interesting weekend getaways, and an in-depth guide to Warsaw's dining and nightlife.

 Under auspices of the weekly, the jury composed of winners of previous editions grants annual Kisiel Prizes.
 Wprost weekly itself has granted Man of the Year awards.
 The magazine has published numerous periodical rankings, such as “Top 100 Richest Poles”, “Top 100 Most Influential Poles”, the list of top innovative companies.

+Controversies

 Role in the 2014 government bugging scandal

 In June 2014, Wprost published a series of transcripts of secret recordings involving senior Polish government officials which were believed to have been made in one or more restaurants in the capital, Warsaw, and thought to date back as far as Summer 2013.
 These included one in which Radoslaw Sikorski, Polish minister of foreign affairs, was recorded in a conversation with the former Polish finance minister Jacek Rostowski using very derogatory terms to criticise British Prime Minister David Cameron and Cameron's handling of the EU to appease Eurosceptics.
 In another transcript the country's Central Bank governor, Marek Belka, discussed the forthcoming 2015 election with the interior minister.
 Sikorski did not deny the remarks attributed to him by Wprost, and Belka said he would not resign over the remarks he is alleged to have made.
 The publication of the secret recordings led to calls for the resignation of Polish Prime Minister Donald Tusk and the launching of an inquiry into how Wprost had obtained them.
 The magazine's chief editor, Sylwester Latkowski, was questioned as a witness in the inquiry after he resisted attempts to search the magazine's office and computers.